GMU-CherryBlossomCompetition/peak-bloom-prediction/README.md

 The true bloom dates for 2025 are taken to be the dates reported by the following agencies/institutions:

-- **Kyoto (Japan):** a local news paper from Arashiyama as published at http://atmenv.envi.osakafu-u.ac.jp/aono/kyophenotemp4,
+- **Kyoto (Japan):** a local news paper from Arashiyama http://atmenv.envi.osakafu-u.ac.jp/aono/kyophenotemp4,
 - **Washington, D.C.
 (USA):** National Park Service,
 - **Liestal-Weideli (Switzerland):** MeteoSwiss,
 - **Vancouver, BC (Canada):** Vancouver Cherry Blossom Festival in collaboration with Douglas Justice, Associate Director, Curator of Collections, UBC Botanical Garden.